 We are now officially in the “dead of winter” with nothing but cold behind us and cold ahead.
-If you haven’t yet, now is the time to re-assess the state of your winter preparedness!
+If you haven’t yet, this is the perfect time to re-assess the state of your winter preparedness.

-One thing that’s easy to miss (even the most experienced preppers do) is stocking up on fuel for winter safety.
+One thing that’s easy to miss in your preps (even the most experienced of us can) is stocking up on fuel for winter safety.

-Take What You Think and Add Half Again
+Take What You Think You Need...and Add Half Again

 Most of us know to put some fuel away, but few of us are stockpiling enough.
 So many emergency supplies—food, light, anything needing power—are just plain useless without it.
 As you re-evaluate your fuel supply, we recommend taking what you think you need and then adding half again, or more.

 And it’s not just the amount of fuel that lots of us miss on—it’s the variety, too.
 It’s advisable to have two to three types of fuel-burning devices on hand for warming your home and cooking through winter months, for redundancy if nothing else.